mikimasta/Unimaas/Year1/Period1/DSAI/README.md

 ### Mechanistic vs. Statistical models
 - Mechanistic -> tries to model the realtion between input and output of a system by understanding and replicating the individ. components of the system and their interactions.
 They have tangible, physical aspects.
-- Statistical -> seeks only to describe the data, the realtion between observed input and output, without trying to replicate the real functioning of the system.
+- Statistical -> seeks only to describe the data, the relation between observed input and output, without trying to replicate the real functioning of the system.

 ### From data to model - how to build a simple one
 - Given the system you want to model and the data you collected about the behaviour of the system.